This simple vegan breakfast hash is one of my favorite dishes to make on the weekends for breakfast, or prep ahead for easy week day mornings.

-Even after transitioning from veganism to vegetarianism, and now being a pescetarian (I eat fish occasionally), I still get asked what I eat.
+Even after transitioning from veganism to vegetarianism I still get asked what I eat.
+Even my pescetarian husband is teased for his diet.

 The question is silly to me now, because eating this way is so natural for me.